In this section you will find advice for people who identify as LGBTQ+.

 - Discrimination (for example from your landlord or neighbours)

-People who identify as LGBT+ are most at risk of homelessness around the time when they tell their family about their sexuality or gender identity.
+People who identify as LGBTQ+ are most at risk of homelessness around the time when they tell their family about their sexuality or gender identity.
 This is particularly true of teenagers.
 For our general advice on homelessness and what to do if you are homeless or at risk of homelessness please see our section on homelessness.